hexxone/we_utils/README.md

 # [we_utils](https://github.com/hexxone/we_utils)

-### is a collection of utilities, mostly usefull when creating Wallpaper Engine Web Wallpapers with TypeScript / Webpack.
+## A collection of utilities, mostly usefull when creating Wallpaper-Engine Web-Wallpapers with TypeScript & Webpack

 I created this repository since I was previously copying back-and-forth lots of code between projects.
 Keeping track of this stuff manually is annoying...

 ## [Documentation](https://hexxone.github.io/we_utils)

 ### Dependencies / Libraries

 - [TypeScript](https://www.typescriptlang.org/) for typization
 - [three.js](https://threejs.org/) & Examples for webgl rendering
 - [WebAssembly](https://webassembly.org/) for more efficient processing